sourcegraph/about/docs/master-plan.md

 The fundamental problem of software development is that most developers spend most of their time doing things that aren't core to solving their actual problem.
 Of all the code you write, only a tiny fraction is core to your particular business or application.
 Likewise for the bugs you spend time fixing.

-We will make it much easier to create and reuse public, open-source code by giving everyone access to the global code graph.
+We will make it much easier to create and reuse public, open source code by giving everyone access to the global code graph.
 The global code graph is the collection of all the code in the world, stored in a system that understands the dependency and call graph relationships across tens of millions of codebases.
 It’s what powers the features in the previous steps.

-This will increase the amount and reusability of available code by 10-100x because the current tools for creating and using open-source code are very limited.
-For one: creators and maintainers of open-source projects have no data about who's using their project and how, except from bug reports.
+This will increase the amount and reusability of available code by 10-100x because the current tools for creating and using open source code are very limited.
+For one: creators and maintainers of open source projects have no data about who's using their project and how, except from bug reports.
 Imagine running and stocking a supermarket if you only knew what items customers returned, not what they bought.

-The global code graph will make it easier and more rewarding to create and maintain open-source code:
+The global code graph will make it easier and more rewarding to create and maintain open source code:

-- Users can opt in to share aggregate data about how they're using open-source projects (what APIs, patterns, etc., they use), determined automatically from the users' own code.
+- Users can opt in to share aggregate data about how they're using open source projects (what APIs, patterns, etc., they use), determined automatically from the users' own code.
 Every project's community will grow because every user becomes a contributor.
 - Projects can use this information to prioritize enhancements, bug fixes, documentation, etc.
 - Creators and maintainers can see and understand how they are helping hundreds or thousands of people all around the world (instead of just seeing bug reports and stars).

-The global code graph will also make it easier for you to find and reuse high-quality open-source code:
+The global code graph will also make it easier for you to find and reuse high-quality open source code:

 - When coding, you can see contextual usage examples/patterns and discussions based on everyone else's similar (opted-in) code—on the web or in your editor.
 - If you make a common mistake that other users have encountered and flagged, you'll be notified immediately.
 When a library releases an update, you'll be notified about the impact it has on your own code, and you can see information from everyone else who has upgraded.
 - When evaluating a library, you can see how many people are actively using it, what APIs they're calling, what other libraries they're using alongside it, etc., to make the best decision about which library to use.

-Getting these right and building the global code graph means you'll be able to find and use more existing, high-quality open-source components for the common parts of your application, so you can focus on solving the problems that are unique to your business or project.
+Getting these right and building the global code graph means you'll be able to find and use more existing, high-quality open source components for the common parts of your application, so you can focus on solving the problems that are unique to your business or project.